StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets: Introduction

+For better generalization, one can leverage multiple existing real-world datasets with partial labels for training{.
+H}owever, dense annotations are often noisy or {unavailable}.
+For instance, depth data commonly suffer from sensor noise, while tasks such as albedo and shading are {hard to obtain}.
+Recent works \cite{marigold, he2024lotus, genpercept} instead demonstrate the benefits of training exclusively on synthetic datasets, providing dense, accurate, consistent labels while generalizing to real-world data when leveraging pre-trained diffusion model priors~\cite{rombach2022high}.
+By preserving the rich latent space of diffusion models and fine-tuning only {its denoiser UNet}, pre-trained latent diffusion models (LDMs) can be repurposed for dense prediction tasks~\cite{marigold, he2024lotus, martingarcia2024diffusione2eft, genpercept} with strong real-world generalization, even when trained on relatively small synthetic datasets.

-In practice, our method \OURS{}, extends deterministic single-step LDMs~\cite{he2024lotus} to the partially labeled multi-task setting with task-token conditioning.
-Additionally we make use of a custom training scheme that decouples task-specific gradients.
-To benefit from cross-task interactions, rather than N-to-N attentions~\cite{densemtl, bruggemann2021atrc}, which scales poorly to higher number of tasks, our multi-stream architecture enables a more efficient N-to-1 task inter-task attention mechanism.
-While adding tasks typically necessitates specific losses, our approach eliminates this requirement by unifying them into a single and simple latent Mean Squared Error (MSE) loss, thereby significantly enhancing scalability.
-In summary, our methodological contributions are twofold: \begin{itemize} \itemsep{0.2pt} \topsep{0.5pt} \item We introduce a more realistic partially labeled MTL setting, training on multiple synthetic datasets, each with partial task annotations.
+Inspired by this line of work, we propose a novel setting that leverages multiple synthetic datasets from diverse domains with partial labels, thereby reducing reliance on extensive annotations.
+To address this, we introduce \OURS{}, which extends deterministic single-step LDMs \cite{he2024lotus} to a partially labeled multi-task setting with task-token conditioning.
+A major benefit of our method is that it trains all tasks with a unified MSE loss, eliminating complex hyperparameter tuning and enabling more tasks.
+To achieve {a stable training}, we introduce a task-gradient isolation mechanism that addresses the notable gradient interference problem in MTL~\cite{deltam} and further encourages cross-task information exchange through an efficient N-to-{one} multi-task attention mechanism.
+As a result, we demonstrate qualitative and quantitative improvements across seven tasks and multiple real-world datasets.
+Our methodological contributions are twofold: \begin{itemize} \itemsep{0.2pt} \topsep{0.5pt} \item We introduce a more realistic partially labeled MTL setting, training on multiple synthetic datasets, each with partial task annotations.

-\item Our method, \OURS{}, repurposes pre-trained image generation Latent Diffusion Models for MTL, using a multi-stream architecture favoring task exchanges via N-to-1 attention.
-By employing a single, unified latent loss across all tasks alongside a tailored training scheme, our method eliminates the need for task-specific losses and complex inter-task balancing.
+\item {We repurpose a pre-trained image generation LDM for discriminative MTL.} We propose a multi-stream architecture that extends the Stable Diffusion architecture with N-to-{one} attention, enabling effective cross-task knowledge transfer.
+Through a unified latent loss and tailored training scheme, our approach eliminates task-specific losses and complex inter-task balancing.